Unstructured-IO/pipeline-oer/README.md

 #### Running Inferences Locally

-- Clone the `ml-inference` repo with `git clone https://github.com/Unstructured-IO/ml-inference`.
-The `ml-inference` repo is not yet public.
-If you are a beta test, ask an Unstructured team member for access.
+- Clone the `unstructured-inference` repo with `git clone https://github.com/Unstructured-IO/unstructured-inference`.
+The `unstructured-inference` repo is not yet public.
+If you are a beta tester, ask an Unstructured team member for access.
-- Start the `ml-inference` service by running `make run-app-dev` from the `ml-inference directory`.
+- Start the `unstructured-inference` service by running `make run-app-dev` from the `unstructured-inference` directory.
 - Start the OER pipeline API with `UVICORN_PORT=5000 make run-web-app`.
 The `UVICORN_PORT` variable is to deconflict ports with the inference service.
 - Make the following API call from the `sample-docs` directory